 - Prioritize features with story points: In Scrum tools such as VivifyScrum, an estimating functionality called planning poker allows each team member to assign points to a user story.
 It helps them estimate the complexity and effort needed to build that feature; higher points mean higher complexity.
 Teams are then able to identify the features that require the lowest cost or effort, which determines which user stories are prioritized and included in a given sprint.

 - Help teams understand product requirements better: While user story estimation helps teams understand a feature’s complexity, a product requirements document (PRD) feature offers development teams insight into a feature’s value for users.
 Product owners can include details such as customer interviews and personas in the PRD to help developers and designers understand the importance of these details as they build product features.

 3. Spending too much time in sprint planning meetings

 Let’s face it, Scrum teams attend a lot of meetings: daily Scrums, sprint reviews, sprint retrospectives … the list goes on.
 Add to this ongoing training, workshops, one-on-one sessions, and the most time-consuming of all sprint planning meeting.
 This creates the perfect situation for overworked but underperforming teams.

 As a small business using Scrum, ensure that teams come prepared for sprint planning meetings.
-Otherwise, they waste hours in unproductive meetings, as Mike Cohen explains:
+Otherwise, they waste hours in unproductive meetings, as Mike Cohn explains: